If your employer wants to introduce continuous audio recording, you should at least be consulted properly.

 To comply with the Code, your employer should conduct a proper privacy impact assessment, share the results with drivers, consult fully, listen to drivers' concerns, consider alternative solutions and make reasonable modifications.

 Your employer should think in terms of 'privacy by design'.
-In other words, when ordering technology that invades workers’ privacy, a good employer should choose the version that performs the functions they need with the lowest possible privacy impact.
+In other words, when ordering technology that invades workers’ privacy, they should choose the version that performs the functions they need with the lowest possible privacy impact.

 At the very least, drivers should be able to turn off the audio setting when they are parked up and taking a break.